A modern dining experience with a distinct sense of place.

 Potted plants, floral artworks and botanical-printed wallpaper continue the alfresco narrative, with elegant bar trolleys and sleek floor lamps creating an air of sophistication.

-At the helm of the kitchen is 33-year-old chef Farrel Hirsch, who worked as the restaurant’s sous chef under Peter Tempelhoff from 2014 to 2016 (with stints at The Test Kitchen and North Island, Seychelles, before and after that).
+At the helm of the kitchen is 35-year-old chef Farrel Hirsch, who worked as the restaurant’s sous chef under Peter Tempelhoff from 2014 to 2016 (with stints at The Test Kitchen and North Island, Seychelles, before and after that).
+Like his predecessor, Farrel is dedicated to exemplary ingredients, prioritising seasonality, sustainability and diverse flavours to create nuanced and compelling dishes.

-Uncover the hidden gems of the Cape – subscribe to our weekly newsletter.
+Discover all of the Cape’s hidden gems – subscribe to our weekly newsletter.